 In the New Testament, Jesus told a parable of the mustard seed and Pythagoras suggested mustard paste as a treatment for scorpion stings.
 During the Middle Ages, mustard was introduced into Spain by Arab traders before being carried throughout Europe.

 Mustard is sometimes used in a poultice to soothe muscular aches and inflammation.
 It has been known to stimulate the kidneys and digestive system.
 A gargle of mustard seed in hot water can be helpful for sore throats and bronchitis.

 Facts about Mustard

-It is recommended that English mustard powder is mixed with water 10 minutes before is required to allow the clean pungent flavors to develop.
-The colder the water, the stronger the flavor.
+It is recommended that English mustard powder is mixed with water 10 minutes before is required to allow the clean pungent flavours to develop.
+The colder the water, the stronger the flavour.

 When cooking mustard seeds, have a lid on your pan to avoid the seeds popping out of the pan.

 When is it best to add mustard powder into my cooking?